b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 Rationale: The personal log is useful as data for self-reflexivity and data mining and for coding this repository.

+## Wednesday, October 8, 2025 - Wednesday, October 1, 2025 ##

+I am truly surprised it has been so many days since I weblogged last in this repository.
+I note, I also have housekeeping and editing of prior entries yet to be realised.
+I will get to it when I do.
+I have just been integrating and embodying deeply triangulated theory-and-practice into my personal practice and embodiment in a planned way, but also responsively on-the-fly.
+My diet is profoundly triangulated and informed.
+With Time-Restricted-Eating and Intermittent Fasting, I have noticed and noted, that I pass so much less stool and urine for the same amount of food and drink intake.
+My digestive system is decidedly slower in digestition as well.
+My digestion nd digestive tract and system, my gut, has rapidly become so much more immediately subtle and responsive to inputs.
+I am surprised how markedly and quickly this transition has happenned.
+I draw from this that my body is metabolizing more efficiently.
+Outdoor cross-country jogging and inclusions and indoor giriwork (kettlebells) and inclusions whilst in my fasting phase, are progressing daily.

 ## Tuesday, September 30, 2025 ##

 App to be certified as standard by: